adrienkohlbecker/cupl.bat/README.md

 "Done!"
 ```

-5. And additional `.FIT` file becomes available with details on how the fitting process went.
+5. An additional `.FIT` file becomes available with details on how the fitting process went.

 ### Pause

 If you need to execute `cupl.bat` as an editor build command, and to keep `CMD.exe` open after compilation, `cupl.bat /p` pauses execution before closing the window.

 For example, I have mapped `C:\Wincupl\Projects\cupl.bat "$(FULL_CURRENT_PATH)" /p` to F6 in my Notepad++ configuration.